danielrhodeswarp/PHP-debug-traffic-lights/README.md

 * Link to check erroneous (X)HTML again using the online W3C validator
 * Works inobtrusively on any browser and doesn't need a toolbar etc
 * *If* xdebug is on you PHP server, it is used to get the page generation time (I guess this is more accurate than my own method!)
 * *If* xdebug's profiler is enabled, the page's tracefile name is shown in the bubble.
 This is useful for use with KCacheGrind.
-Remeber that this tracefile lives on the *server* though!
+Remember that this tracefile lives on the *server* though!

 ## What's not?